MrNabet/Emerging-Technologies/AR_VR_MR.md

 Furthermore, Ai is being utilized to develop autonomous vehicles(self driving car) that enable humans to get around without any human assistance.
 -                             Real world examples
                              - Self-driving cars
                              - Traffic detection
                              - Parking management
                              - Road condition monitoring
                              - Autonomous planes (not existing but it will)
                              - Drone taxis
 ## **Advantage and disadvantage of Ai in transport**
--Advantage, Increasing AI-powered systems in transport will reduced labour costs.It has also uses to prevent traffic accidents, Also traffic management systems are more efficiently done with AI-powered system.it also use for data analytics to upgrade transportation safety and overall system.
+- Advantage, Increasing AI-powered systems in transport will reduced labour costs.It has also uses to prevent traffic accidents, Also traffic management systems are more efficiently done with AI-powered system.it also use for data analytics to upgrade transportation safety and overall system.